netdata/netdata/streaming/README.md

 ## Troubleshooting streaming connections

-This section describes the most common issues you may encounter in a connection between a slave and a master.
+This section describes the most common issues you might encounter when connecting slave and master Netdata agents.

-### Connection between slave and master is slow
+### Slow connections between slave and master

-When you have a slow connection between master and slave, Netdata can raise different errors related to this problem.
-Most of the errors will appear in the slave's `error.log`
+When you have a slow connection between master and slave, Netdata raises a few different errors.
+Most of the errors will appear in the slave's `error.log`.

 ```
 netdata ERROR : STREAM_SENDER[SLAVE HOSTNAME] : STREAM SLAVE HOSTNAME [send to MASTER IP:MASTER PORT]: too many data pending - buffer is X bytes long,
 Y unsent - we have sent Z bytes in total, W on this connection.
 Closing connection to flush the data.
 ```

-On the master side you may see various different error messages, but the most common one is the following:
+On the master side, you may see various error messages, most commonly the following:

 ```
 netdata ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : read failed: end of file
 ```

-Another common problem in slow connections is the slave sending a partial the message to the master.
-In this case, the master will write the following inside `error.log`:
+Another common problem in slow connections is the slave sending a partial message to the master.
+In this case, the master will write the following in its `error.log`:

 ```
 ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : sent command 'B' which is not known by netdata, for host 'HOSTNAME'.
 Disabling it.
 ```

-In this example, 'B' was part of a 'BEGIN' message that was cut due connection problems.
+In this example, `B` was part of a `BEGIN` message that was cut due to connection problems.

-The last problem related to slow connections happens when messages were missed and the following commands received had a direct connection with them.
-For example, when the slave could not send the list of charts available on its host and it sends in the sequence a 'SET' message on a chart that was missed, the master will show a messages like this:
+Slow connections can also cause problems when the master misses a message and then recieves a command related to the missed message.
+For example, a master might miss a message containing the slave's charts, and then doesn't know what to do with the `SET` message that follows.
+When that happens, the master will show a message like this:

 ```
 ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : requested a SET on chart 'CHART NAME' of host 'HOSTNAME', without a dimension.
 Disabling it.